-Featuring expert guest speakers, our live and on-demand webinars will show you how simulation has helped to tackle some of the most pressing challenges facing healthcare today.
+Featuring expert guest speakers, our live and on-demand webinars will show you how simulation has helped to tackle the most pressing challenges facing healthcare today.

-Learn how Memorial Health System use simulation to answer facility planning questions – saving unnecessary costs, avoiding delays in construction, and improving patient safety and satisfaction.Watch now
+Learn how Memorial Health System use simulation to answer facility planning questions – saving unnecessary costs, avoiding delays in construction, and improving patient safety.Watch now

-Receive details of our upcoming healthcare webinars and other helpful simulation resources.
+Receive details of upcoming healthcare webinars and other useful simulation resources.

 Discover how Boston Scientific used simulation to test the impact of merging Cath Labs from two different hospital sites.

 Watch the webinar recording and find out how simulation is used to predict Level 2 bed needs and reduce blockages & imbalances in bed capacity.

 Learn how Vidant Duplin Hospital, based in North Carolina, are using SIMUL8 to test improvements in the Emergency Department.